seisvelas/Sea-Quill/README.md

 SELECT title, content FROM posts
 ```

 That's it!
-Of course, there's still a long way to go!
+If you put that code in the SQL/ directory of a Sea Quill project and run ./seaquill it will run the app live!
+Of course, there's still a long way to go.
 Here's what I'm still working on:

 ## Todo